 As is the earthy, such are they also that are earthy: and as is the heavenly, such are they also that are heavenly.
 And as we have borne the image of the earthy, we shall also bear the image of the heavenly.
 (I Corinthians 15:48,49)

-If we remain faithful to God, not breaking out of the prisons in which He places us, bearing our cross after the Master as cheerfully as we can, then in the Day of Resurrection we will bear the image of the heavenly.
-We can get some idea of the image of the heavenly in the appearance of Jesus in the first chapter of the Book of Revelation.
+If we remain faithful to God, not breaking out of the prisons in which He places us, bearing our cross after the Master as cheerfully as we can, then in the Day of Resurrection, we will bear the image of the heavenly.
+We can get some idea of the image of the heavenly in the appearance of Jesus in Revelation chapter one.

 And in the midst of the candlesticks one like unto a son of man, clothed with a garment down to the foot, and girt about at the breasts with a golden girdle.
 And his head and his hair were white as white wool, white as snow; and his eyes were as a flame of fire; and his feet like unto burnished brass, as if it had been refined in a furnace; and his voice as the voice of many waters.
 (Revelation 1:13-15)

 “Well,” you might protest, “I never could look like that!”

 Let’s take a look at what Paul said: “And as we have borne the image of the earthy, we shall also bear the image of the heavenly.”
 What is it going to be?
 Are you going to believe the Bible, or not?
 Make your choice.
 I have made mine.
 If God said it, I believe it, and that settles it!